ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 ---
-tags: [Build, Subnets, Tooling]
+tags: [Tooling, Avalanche CLI]
-description: A reference for tips to resolve common issues while deploying Subnets on Avalanche.
+description: Avalanche CLI is a command-line tool that gives developers access to everything Avalanche.
+This release specializes in helping developers build and test Subnets.
-pagination_label: Avalanche-CLI
+pagination_label: Avalanche CLI
-sidebar_position: 0
+sidebar_postion: 0
 ---

-# Avalanche-CLI
+# Avalanche CLI

 Avalanche-CLI is a command-line tool that gives developers access to everything Avalanche.
 This release specializes in helping developers